Sidney Nolan: Career

 Nolan painted a wide range of personal interpretations of historical and legendary figures, including explorers Burke and Wills, and Eliza Fraser.
 With time his paintings of Mrs Fraser came to be associated with his growing animus towards Sunday Reed.
 However, when first painted he was still on good terms with the Reeds and sent them photos of the works for their approval.
 Indeed, he gave one Fraser Island painting to Sunday Reed as a Christmas gift that year.

 Probably his most famous work is a series of stylised descriptions of the bushranger Ned Kelly in the Australian bush.
 Nolan left the famous 1946–47 series of 27 Ned Kellys at "Heide", when he left it in emotionally charged circumstances.
 Although he once wrote to Sunday Reed to tell her to take what she wanted, he subsequently demanded all his works back.
 Sunday Reed returned 284 other paintings and drawings to Nolan, but she refused to give up the 25 remaining Kellys, partly because she saw the works as fundamental to the proposed Heide Museum of Modern Art and also, possibly, because she collaborated with Nolan on the paintings.
 Eventually, she gave them to the National Gallery of Australia in 1977 and this resolved the dispute.
-Nolan's Ned Kelly series follow the main sequence of the Kelly story.
-However Nolan did not intend the series to be an authentic depiction of these events.
+Nolan's Ned Kelly series follows the main sequence of the Kelly story.
+However, Nolan did not intend the series to be an authentic depiction of these events.
 Rather, these episodes/series became the setting for the artist's meditations upon universal themes of injustice, love and betrayal.
 The Kelly saga was also a way for Nolan to paint the Australian landscape in new ways, with the story giving meaning to the place.

-Although the Depression and World War II happened during this period, Nolan decided to concentrate on something other than people struggling in life.
-Nolan wanted to create and define episodes in Australian nationalism, to retell the story of a hero.
-A hero which now has become a metaphor for humankind—the fighter, the victim, and the hero—resisting tyranny with a passion for freedom.
-Nolan recognised that the conceptual image of the black square (Kelly's helmet and armour) had been part of modern art since World War I. Nolan just placed a pair of eyes into Kelly's helmet which animates its formal shape.
-As in most of the series, Kelly's steel head guard dominates the composition.
+Although the Depression and World War II occurred during that period, Nolan decided to concentrate on something other than people struggling in life.
+Nolan wanted to create and define episodes in Australian nationalism, to retell the story of a hero, who now has become a metaphor for humankind, the fighter, the victim, and the hero, resisting tyranny with a passion for freedom.
+Nolan recognised that the conceptual image of the black square (Kelly's helmet and armour) had been part of modern art since World War I. He just placed a pair of eyes in Kelly's helmet, which animates its formal shape.
+In most of the series, Kelly's steel head-guard dominates the composition.
 Nolan also concentrates on the Australian outback and shows a different landscape in nearly every painting.
-Nolan's paintings give the audience an insight into the history of Australia but also show others from the world how beautiful Australia is.
-The intensity of the colours of the land and bush along with its overall smooth texture help create harmony between legend, symbol and visual impact.
+The paintings give the audience an insight into the history of Australia but also show others from the world how beautiful Australia is.
+The intensity of the colours of the land and bush, along with its overall smooth texture, help create harmony between legend, symbol and visual impact.
 Kelly is in the centre of the painting but the colours around him help make him stand out.
-It's a very simplistic picture but highlights that Ned Kelly is an Australian icon.
+It's a very simplistic composition, but highlights that Ned Kelly is an Australian icon.